j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 *You take away your hand and all things are troubled*

-/ / / / / / /
+⁕  ⁕  ⁕

-Remembering has its opposite in dismembering
+Remembering has its opposite in dismembering.
+To remember is to fasten ones'

+dust to the body of Reality,
+a single scale or mossy flank

+as it winds
-To remember is to join some greater body, rolling serpentine through time,
+rolling serpentine through time,

 Forgetfulness guards against atrophy, fosters growth

+⁕  ⁕  ⁕

 "One who has perfected... the twin arts of remembering and forgetting is in a position to play at battledore and shuttlecock with the whole of existence."^[Bretall, R. W., Kierkegaard, S. (1959).
 A Kierkegaard Anthology.
 NY: Modern Library.]

-/ / / / / / /
+⁕  ⁕  ⁕

-Inconceivable, that even forgetfulness has its coordinates exquisite precision each excision mirrors the lineaments of the world, its painstaking cross-hatching and edges
+Inconceivable, that even forgetfulness has coordinates.
+The exquisite precision of each excision

+parallels the lineaments of the world,
+its painstaking cross-hatching and edges.

 Reality remembers everything.